 Boss: What is the meaning of this?

-Employee: There’s no meaning really, [it’s a] meaning meaning.
+Employee: There’s no meaning really, the meaning is meaning.

 Boss: Well, now, that’s not enough meaning.

 Employee: Actually, I didn’t have any other meaning.

 Boss: Then it’ll be “difficult for me to mean.”